 Make sure that your log conforms to the standard Cabrillo format with the fields required for the CQ WW VHF Contest.
 In particular the following requirements to avoid having the robot reject your log:

 Most recent version logging programs conform to the Cabrillo format, but check your version!

-Cabrillo format logs are received by a log processing robot.
-If your log has been submitted correctly, the robot will reply with an e-mail containing a tracking (confirmation) number.
-If there is a problem with your log, the robot will send you an error message containing suggestions for how to fix your log.
+All logs submitted are received by a log processing robot.
+If your log has been submitted correctly, you will receive an e-mail containing a tracking (confirmation) number.
+If there is a problem with your log, the email will contain error messages and suggestions for how to fix your log.
 Read this e-mail carefully.
-Most log submission problems are minor and can be corrected in one pass.
+Most log submission problems are minor and can be easily corrected.
 Submit your log as many times as needed.
-Once you get the tracking number, your log has been accepted.
+Each log submission will replace the previous one.
+Once you receive the tracking number, your log has been accepted.

 IT IS VERY IMPORTANT THAT THE CALLSIGN YOU USED IN THE CONTEST (THE ONE IN YOUR LOG) APPEARS IN THE SUBJECT LINE OF THE E-MAIL.
 If this information is not there, your log will be rejected by the robot.